Research projects

 Drug testing

-Our silk platform represents also a novel screening technology in the pharmaceutical industry to predict the therapeutic effects of compounds on platelet number or function.
+Our silk platform also represents a novel screening technology in the pharmaceutical industry to predict the therapeutic effects of compounds on platelet number or function.

 We started studying Thrombopoietin mimetic impact on megakaryocyte function showing a different mechanism of action of Romiplostim and Eltrombopag that may be relevant in clinical practice.